 It’s finally warm outside, and all I want to do is wear airy, white summer dresses.
-I’ve seen the bohemian look on Pinterest, in magazines and in retail stores, in lace, gauzy cottons and detailed embroideries; I can’t get enough of them!
+I’ve seen the white bohemian maxi look on Pinterest, in magazines and in retail stores, in lace, gauzy cottons and detailed embroideries; I can’t get enough of them!
 The cost of real lace (hand-made, intricate works of art) is high enough to keep many of them just a whisper of a dream.
-Never one to miss out on trends, Old Navy has whipped up a knock-off version (still pricey, for them) that’s do-able.
+Never one to miss out on trends, Old Navy has whipped up a knock-off version of an Anthropologie-ish white bohemian maxi dress (still pricey, for them) that’s do-able.

 Don’t look, I have the world’s ugliest feet.
 Okay, maybe not the ugliest, but let’s just be honest here: I could never be a foot model. lol

 Also, ignore my ratty flip-flops.
 Or don’t.
 What can I say?
 It’s nearing the end of summer and I’m wearing maxi dresses that are basically crotchless yoga pants (yay!) and traipsing around parks and playing in water.

 White Bohemian Maxi Dress (sold out online, ugh, but still in stores!) similar style here